This post may contain affiliate links. Read our disclosure policy here.

 - Prepare

-In a small bowl combine 4 parts water with 1 part lemon juice. - Bake
+In a small bowl combine 4 parts water with 1 part lemon juice to brush the sliced bananas.
+This is optional. - Bake

 Thinly slice the bananas and place them onto the baking sheet.
 Lightly brush the slices with lemon water.
 Bake for 1 ½ to 2 hours until crispy. - Cooldown